hitokiri-mata/katacoda-courses/kubernetes-chaos/kubeinvaders/step4-play.md

 Start playing the game and try to kill some alien Pods.
+Just above the command line there is a tab labeled _Play KubeInvaders_, or toy can click on this [link](https://[[HOST_SUBDOMAIN]]-30016-[[KATACODA_HOST]].environments.katacoda.com).

 As aliens are killed, come back to the watch in the terminal and see how Kubernetes is repairing the Pods.

 `watch kubectl get deployments,pods --all-namespaces -l app-purpose=chaos`{{execute}}